Common Causes of Higher-Than-Normal Bills

 • A broken water pipe or obvious leak.

-The RWA issues bills on a quarterly basis; by the time the bill gets to you, you may not remember what was happening three months ago that might have caused an increase in water usage.
+The RWA issues bills on a monthly basis, and the cause of an increase in water usage may not always be immediately apparent.
 If you have a high bill and do not have a leak, did you have house guests, water your lawn more than usual or do anything else out of the ordinary that uses a lot of water?

-If you have reviewed your bill and still have questions on the amount due or the usage being charged, please do not hesitate to contact us at 203-562-4020 or by writing ask.billing@rwater.com.
+If you have reviewed your bill and still have questions on the amount due or the usage being charged, contact us at 203-562-4020 or by writing ask.billing@rwater.com.
 The RWA also offers a Residential Water Assistance program for qualified individuals who need help paying their water bill.

 Find Your Water Meter